Nolan Gorman Player Props: Cardinals vs. Twins

 Nolan Gorman At The Plate

-- He ranks 112th in batting average, 82nd in on base percentage, and 23rd in slugging among qualifying hitters in baseball.
+- Among the qualifying hitters in MLB play, he ranks 112th in batting average, 78th in on-base percentage, and 26th in slugging.

-- Gorman has reached base via a hit in 55 games this year (of 94 played), and had multiple hits in 18 of those games.
+- Gorman has reached base via a hit in 55 games this season (of 95 played), and had multiple hits in 18 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.